nicklafferty/craftycody/content/crafts/diy-how-to-mount-a-beach-cruiser.md

 Once I drilled all eight holes, I put the brackets back on the wall so I could mount them.
 This is where I used my impact driver.
 It does a great job drilling into the studs.
 I used #12 1 1/2 inch screws to mount the pipe shelf brackets.
 These were the recommended screws labeled on the brackets themselves.

 There wasn't too much trouble mounting these.
 It's important to predrill since that's like a guide for the screws and helps them go in straight.
 Predrilling also helps you determine that your holes are in fact going into studs.
 If there is no resistance then it's probably just drywall.
 I had to adjust a few of the holes for this reason but it's better to figure it out before you're actually mounting the brackets.

+### Mounting

+The last thing we did was to wrap a little rubber insulation tape around the pipes.
+This will, hopefully, help in reducing scratches on the bike itself from the metal brackets.

+Now, onto the moment of truth!
+All that's left is to pop the bike up on the wall and hope for the best.